hugo53/awesome-RemoteWork/README.md

 - [The Joys and Benefits of Working as a Distributed Team](http://joel.is/the-joys-and-benefits-of-working-as-a-distributed-team/) by Joel Gascoigne, Co-founder and CEO at Buffer.
 Buffer is a company with almost employees are remote workers.
 - [Tips to Land a Remote Job](https://moduscreate.com/blog/tips-to-land-a-remote-job/) by Sarah McCasland a product manager at Modus Create.
 - [Written communication is remote work super power](https://snir.dev/blog/remote-async-communication//) by Snir David.
+- [Effective Homeoffice: An opinionated guide to effectively work from home](https://effectivehomeoffice.com/) by Jochen Christ and Simon Harrer at INNOQ.

 ## Hiring Sites
 - [https://workaline.com/](https://workaline.com/)